 Include all the relevant information

 Based on your letter’s intent and your target market, provide all the relevant details that are suitable for them.
-Suppose you are writing a letter to seek a partnership with another business; your relevant details would be the type of products and services you intend to offer in a partnership setting and the partnership parameters.
+Suppose you are writing it to seek a partnership with another business; your relevant details would be the type of products and services you intend to offer in a partnership setting and the partnership parameters.

 If you are writing a letter to launch a new business into the market, you might only include information such as how your products or services will help improve the lives of your clientele.